NAU-PIXEL/KRC/pyorb/pyorb_readme.md

                 - ARC2_G0:  don't know.
 Mars atmosphere.
                 - DELJUL:   Orbit period / 360, in Earth Days.
                 - DUSTA:    don't know.
 Mars atmosphere.
-                - GRAV:     surface gravity in m/s^2
+                - GRAV:     surface gravity in m/s^2.
+0 for anything not in planetary_params3.csv
                 - N24:      usually 96. larger for some of jupiter's moons in the examples, always a multiple of 24.
 Maybe things get weird if the diurnal division is too much real time?
 Io's 96, and that makes ~26.5 minute timesteps.
 The others seemed tuned to target ~15 minute timesteps.
 Weird there's no Luna porb default to compare with.
 Weird that a default N24 is specified at all rather than just computing it directly from the rotational period somewhere else!!
                 - PERIOD:   sidereal rotation period in Earth Days. (why duplicate this so many places????)
                 - PTOTAL:   surface atmospheric pressure (atmospheres only)